jtaylor100/jtaylor100.github.io/values.markdown

 cultivate my values I hope it will keep me more focused on the things I find most important.
 Or at the very least, keep what is most important clear to me.

+A summarised version could read as follows:

+> My mission in life is to cultivate and hold myself accountable to virtues of
+> behaviour which I identify as good, in the seeking of personal flourishing.
+> Additionally I wish to seek outcomes that (from my point of view) aid the
+> flourishing and reduce the amount of ill-being of others.

 The structure I've chosen includes some frameworks aiding thinking about how one should act, inspired by thinking on normative ethics.
 To provide examples of these frameworks applied, also included is a directory of common value areas